 Working from home may seem like a pipe dream, but with the right approach you can make it work for you and your clients.
 Mike Griggs shares some tips.

-Working from home seems like heaven.
+Working from home seems like heaven - here are our tips for how to do it best.
 The commute is minimal, there are no arguments about whose turn it is to make the tea round and you can even work in your pyjamas.

 So after freelancing for two years for clients both at their studios and from my home base, I am going to share some of my tips to see if working from home could suit you.